 RMIT has a strong Industry Advisory Committee (IAC), which links the program and industry.
 The IAC includes representatives from local computer systems industries.
 The committee meets twice yearly and provides feedback on our programs to ensure that they reflect the changing needs of industry.

 You’ll also be able to connect with industry representatives through participation in seminars, marketing events, industry awards and scholarships.

 Computer engineers can be of great benefit to forward-thinking businesses as they improve profitability by designing and developing systems that speed up processes and increase efficiency.

-As a graduate of this program you may become responsible for computer systems support, and administering and upgrading electrical facilities in small, medium or large-sized enterprises.
-You’ll be ready to work in the installation, maintenance and administration of computers systems and networks infrastructure.
+As a graduate of this program you’ll be ready to work in the installation, maintenance and administration of computers systems and networks infrastructure.
+You may become responsible for computer systems support and/or administering and upgrading electrical facilities in small, medium or large-sized enterprises.

 Your skills will be applicable to a wide range of business, manufacturing and operational occupations where application of knowledge in computer systems and network technology underpins the business operations.

 This program is accredited by Engineers Australia.
 Graduates of the program will be eligible for membership of Engineers Australia at Engineering Associate level.